Angels in the corner of your eye: central and peripheral vision

 We are unable to concentrate on two tasks at once.
 While this might appear to be a disadvantage, it is a blessing.
 Imagine trying to focus on a conversation with a friend if every other sound in the room was equally audible.
 Nature, in its wisdom, achieves a perfect balance by combining the best of both worlds.
 Our central vision brings the object of interest into focus, while our peripheral vision helps us stay aware of changes in the background.
 This is why peripheral vision is particularly good at spotting movements and shapes.

-Angels stay at the edges of our vision for the same reason monsters hide in dark closets.
-They are drawn to places with limited visibility, where imagination can run wild.
-We don't realize it, but our brain perceives any change in the background as a potential threat, stimulating involuntary reflexes that prompt us to turn our heads and investigate.
-We never ignore these signals and always respond to them with an unconscious movement of our eyes.
-So, if a shadowy figure vanishes when we look directly at it, you can be assured that it was never there to begin with.
+Angels reside at the edges of our peripheral vision for the same reason monsters lurk in the dark closets.
+They are drawn to areas of limited visibility, where imagination can run wild.
+Unbeknownst to us, our brain interprets any change in the background as a potential threat, triggering an involuntary reflex to turn our head and investigate what is happening there.
+We never ignore these signals and always respond with a subconscious eye movement.
+So, if a shadowy figure disappears when you look at it directly, then it had never been there in the first place.

 Comments